-- 5.1.1 Reserves are funds that are set aside for two main reasons: - · A 'just in case' risk materialises that requires additional resources; or - To save up for a particular project. - 5.1.2 All of SYPA's costs are met by the Pension Fund therefore, unlike a local authority, the first contingency argument for holding reserves does not hold as costs incurred, for example, as a result of a building fire, would simply fall to the Pension Fund which is about 1,500 times the size of the Authority's budget and such costs are therefore unlikely to be material. - 5.1.3 The argument for holding reserves to save up for things does, though hold.
-In order to save up in this way, managers will have had to underspend their budgets and thus the ability to use money thus saved acts as an incentive to manage within the available resources. - 5.1.4 However, there is a balance to be struck as reserves could be allowed to accumulate to a level where they became significant in the context of the Authority's budget at which point, they would in effect be depriving the Fund of cash to invest.
+- 5.1.1 Reserves are funds that are set aside for two main reasons: - A 'just in case' risk materialises that requires additional resources; or - To save up for a particular project. - 5.1.2 All of SYPA's costs are met by the Pension Fund therefore, unlike a local authority, the first contingency argument for holding reserves does not hold as costs incurred, for example, as a result of a building fire, would simply fall to the Pension Fund which is about 1,250 times the size of the Authority's budget and such costs are therefore unlikely to be material. - 5.1.3 The argument for holding reserves to save up for things does, though hold.
+In order to save up in this way, managers will have had to underspend their budgets; the ability to use these saved funds in the future acts as an incentive to manage within the available resources. - 5.1.4 However, there is a balance to be struck as reserves could be allowed to accumulate to a level where they became significant in the context of the Authority's budget at which point, they would in effect be depriving the Fund of cash to invest.
 Consequently, some limitation on the level of reserves is necessary to maintain this balance.
-For the previous iterations of this strategy, a limit of 7.5% of the operating budget has been applied.
-However the current external environment is extremely volatile, and as such it is considered that an increase to this limit would be appropriate in order to provide a suitable degree of flexibility for maintaining reserves at a level that will enable us to manage risk as needed.
-It is therefore proposed to increase the limit to 10% of the operating budget.
-This results in the following policy on reserves: - "The Authority will maintain its operational revenue reserves at a level equivalent to no more than 10% of its operational budget, the establishment of new reserves will be approved by the Authority on the recommendation of the Treasurer, and the level of reserves will be reviewed by the Treasurer each year as part of their report on the final accounts of the Authority." - 5.1.5 During the 2021/22 financial year, the reserves were put towards financing major capital projects that needed to be resourced.
-These projects included the Oakwell House long-term office accommodation project, replacement of business systems and the implementation of a new contract for pensions administration software.
-The forecast outturn for 2022/23 sees the Authority returning to a budget underspend position.
-The primary reason for the 2022/23 underspend would be due to challenges filling vacancies, leading to staffing underspend. - 5.1.6 The 2022/23 projected underspend includes an amount that was included in the budget for the outcomes of the pay and benefits review.
-Whilst the review has been carried out and reported upon, the work to plan actions to address the findings and to cost these, has slipped, resulting in a need to carry forward the budget amount set aside for this.
-It is therefore proposed that we create a "Pay and Benefits Reserve" in 202/23 for this purpose which will be used in 2023/24.
-Adding this new reserve, in addition to the other 2022/23 forecast reserve movements, will take the total revenue reserves to 9.4% of the 2022/23 operational budget. - 5.1.7 At the current time the new reserve is anticipated to be used for particular outcomes of the review, however due to the challenging recruitment and retention environment, the reserve will be reviewed periodically to allow the Authority some flexibility. - 5.1.8 The forecast level of reserves for the medium term are as shown in the following table.
+There is a limit of 10% of the operating budget, the policy is as follows: - "The Authority will maintain its operational revenue reserves at a level equivalent to no more than 10% of its operational budget, the establishment of new reserves will be approved by the Authority on the recommendation of the Treasurer, and the level of reserves will be reviewed by the Treasurer each year as part of their report on the final accounts of the Authority." - 5.1.5 During the 2023/24 financial year, the reserves were put towards the completion of the pay and benefits review, financing capital ICT expenditure and smoothing some budget increases for cost items that take place once every three years for example.
+The forecast outturn for 2023/24 sees the Authority returning to a minor budget underspend position. - 5.1.6 With the pay and benefits review having been completed during 2023/24 the full balance of the Pay & Benefits reserve has been utilised.
+The reserve has now served the purpose it was created for, and it has been removed from our earmarked reserves for 2024/25 onwards. - 5.1.7 The forecast level of reserves for the medium term are as shown in the following table.

-South Yorkshire Pensions Authority Earmarked Reserves Forecast Balance at 31 March 2023 Forecast Balance at 31 March 2024 Forecast Balance at 31 March 2025 Forecast Balance at 31 March 2026 £ £ £ £ Operational Revenue Reserves: Corporate Strategy Reserve 147,270 107,270 72,770 122,770 ICT Reserve 201,160 126,160 95,660 115,660 Pay and Benefits Reserve 1 200,000 200,000 200,000 200,000 Subtotal - Revenue Reserves 548,430 433,430 368,430 438,430 Revenue Reserves as % of Budget 9.4% 6.5% 5.3% 6.1% Capital Projects Reserve 119,330 84,330 69,330 69,330 Total Reserves 667,760 517,760 437,760 507,760
+South Yorkshire Pensions Authority Earmarked Reserves Forecast Balance at 31 March 2024 Forecast Balance at 31 March 2025 Forecast Balance at 31 March 2026 Forecast Balance at 31 March 2027 £ £ £ £ Operational Revenue Reserves: Corporate Strategy Reserve 55,220 49,870 49,870 84,870 ICT Reserve 63,030 55,380 90,380 125,380 Subtotal - Revenue Reserves 118,250 105,250 140,250 210,250 Revenue Reserves as % of Budget 1.8% 1.3% 1.6% 2.4% Capital Projects Reserve 19,290 4,290 104,290 179,290 Total Reserves 137,540 109,540 244,540 389,540